Over 700 students attend Loi Tai Leng School, located in one of six displacement camps along the Thai-Burma border.

 More than half the children who attend Loi Tai Leng School board either because they have been orphaned or abandoned during the on-going conflict, or because they live in remote areas far from the school and the journey is too far/dangerous to do every day.
 The children have no other option if they want to access school.
 Education is extremely important to these children as success in exams is their ticket to study at a university in Thailand and access legal work.
 Shan/Burmese people are not officially recognised as refugees in Thailand forcing many migrants into dangerous and illegal work to make money to feed their families.

-The money raised has also facilitated the first-ever capacity-building and skill-learning workshop for 100 of the most dedicated teachers and staff from the 6 schools for displaced children along the border.
+Money raised has also facilitated the first-ever capacity-building and skill-learning workshop for 100 of the most dedicated teachers and staff from the 6 schools for displaced children along the border.
 During the week-long workshop, teachers and staff will get the chance to meet with those from the other 5 neighbouring IDP camp schools to share experiences, expertise, skills and stories for the first time ever.

 Loi Tai Leng School is now desperately seeking another volunteer English teacher.
 If this may be of interest to you, please contact us at firstname.lastname@example.org for more information.